dimfeld/promptbox/README.md

 A configuration file inherits settings from the config files in its parent directories as well, for those options that it does not set itself.

-# Configuration Files

-Each directory of templates contains a configuration file, which can set default model options.
-Config files are read from the current directory up through the parent directories, and the global configuration directory such as `.config/promptbox/promptbox.toml` is read as well.

-A configuration file inherits settings from the config files in its parent directories as well, for those options that it does not set itself.